 As we discovered in ‘How to gain customer confidence and trust through text’, establishing trust isn’t easy.
 It requires commitment and dedication, but it’s well worth the effort for the long-term security and profits it will bring your business.

-Optimising for trust: the seven text tools
+Optimizing for trust: the seven text tools

 1. Identify yourself

 To make sure you get the right reaction, you should seriously consider identifying yourself to customers even before they open their message.
 Many businesses and brands already do this, most commonly financial institutions, government departments etc where a high level of trust is required for interactions.
 There is one way you can do this – dedicated numbers!

-A more advanced and personalised experience than alpha tags, dedicated numbers act as the best identifier for your business because:
+Dedicated numbers act as the best identifier for your business because: